This GSK assessment centre guide also covers the GSK online tests and first-round interview.

 1) You can practice the GSK verbal reasoning test here.

-2) One of the most popular guides on this site is my free Verbal Reasoning Mega Guide.
-As with my numerical reasoning guide, this will be a treasure trove for you in preparing for this part of your assessment.
+2) One of the most popular guides on this site is our free Verbal Reasoning Mega Guide.
+As with our numerical reasoning guide, this will be a treasure trove for you in preparing for this part of your assessment.
 (Again, you’ll find coaching videos, top tips, practice tests and lots more.)

 The GSK Logical Reasoning Test

 Note: You may or may not have to sit this test – check your documentation from GSK.

 This test will assess your problem solving skills.
 Expect to see patterns and sequences of shapes or objects, with one step missing.
 You will then need to choose the missing part of the sequence, from multiple-choice answers.

 Want to know our best tips, tricks and insider-secrets for success?
 It's all here in the latest edition of our respected guide.